macObl/A-star-Pathfinding/README.md

 # A-star-Pathfinding
-This app was build in Pygames using Python only
+This app was built in Pygames using Python only